-- Complete Morton College and Nursing Program applications (obtained from Office of Admissions and Records). - · Be a high school graduate or have a GED equivalent. - Have one year of high school chemistry with a grade of "C" or better or the equivalent college credit within five years of beginning program. - Must take English Placement Test in Fall or Spring of application year at Morton College and achieve score eligible for placement into ENG 101. - Must take Math Placement Test in Fall or Spring of application year at Morton College and achieve score eligible for placement into MAT 085/095. - All students must take placement college tests at Morton College regardless of course work taken.
+- Complete Morton College and Nursing Program applications (obtained from Office of Admissions and Records). - · High school diploma or GED equivalent. - Have one year of high school chemistry with a grade of "C" or better or the equivalent college credit within five years of beginning program. - Must take English Placement Test in Fall or Spring of application year at Morton College and achieve score eligible for placement into ENG 101. - Must take Math Placement Test in Fall or Spring of application year at Morton College and achieve score eligible for placement into MAT 085/095. - All students must take placement college tests at Morton College regardless of course work taken.
 Nursing admission English and Math tests must be taken on the specified Nursing Admission Test dates.
 See Academic Advising or the nursing application for specific dates.